EpixZone/EpixNetDocs/docs/en/faq.md

 #### What happens when someone hosts malicious content?

+**Isolation & Responsibility**

-The EpixNet sites are sandboxed, they have the same privileges as any other website you visit over the Internet.
+EpixNet sites are fully sandboxed, they operate independently and have the same privileges and limitations as any other website on the Internet.
+Each host is in complete control of what they publish and is legally responsible for their own content.

-You are in full control of what you are hosting.
-If you find suspicious content you can stop hosting the site at any time.
+If malicious or illegal material appears, it affects only that host, not the wider network.
+Hosts (or the community) can immediately stop serving or block that content at any time.

+**Community-Driven Safety**

+A feature discussed in the community is a community driven AI auditing network that:

+- Continuously scans public EpixNet sites for signs of malware, exploits, or illegal content
+- Assigns trust scores and safety ratings to sites
+- Feeds data into an optional blacklist plugin available for all EpixNet clients and search engines
+- Enables the EpixNet client to warn users before visiting unverified or unsafe sites (similar to a browser’s SSL warning)
+- Preserves user freedom: Users always retain the choice to proceed if they choose

+**The Philosophy**

+EpixNet doesn't censor: it isolates threats, promotes transparency, and empowers users to make informed decisions.

+> "Tools are intent neutral.
+This is why we need to protect ourselves from illegal usage of our tools." — Kane Nexus

 ---